av-mae-uf/av1tenth-docs/docs/assignments/homeworks/homework5.rst

 Visualizing the ``LaserScan``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TODO: Double check these instructions, they were taken from the LiDAR PID powerpoint.

 To visualize the LaserScan, you can view it using RViz.
 To run it do the following: